-Melissa Bishop had a summer to remember in 2015.
-After winning 800m gold at the Pan American Games in Toronto, she went to the IAAF World Championships where she broke the 14-year-old national record in the distance, becoming the first Canadian to go below one minute 58 seconds with her time of 1:57.52.
+Melissa Bishop-Nriagu had a summer to remember in 2015.
+After winning 800m gold at the Pan American Games in Toronto, she went to the World Athletics Championships where she broke the 14-year-old national record in the distance, becoming the first Canadian to go below one minute 58 seconds with her time of 1:57.52.
 After that spectacular semifinal, she went on to win the silver medal in the final.
-It was quite a comeback for the runner who had missed the indoor season with a torn abdominal muscle and then suffered an ankle injury in May that had sidelined her for almost a month.
-Bishop made her Olympic debut at London 2012, the same year she first broke the two minute mark in the 800m at the Prefontaine Classic.
-She won back-to-back national titles in 2013 and 2014 after finishing second at the 2012 Canadian Championships.
-She made her IAAF World Championship debut in 2013 before gaining more multi-sport competition experience at the 2014 Commonwealth Games in Glasgow.
-While representing the University of Windsor Lancers, Bishop won multiple gold medals in the 600m and 1000m at the CIS Championships.
+It was quite a comeback for the runner who had missed the indoor season with a sports hernia that kept her out of training for seven weeks and then suffered an ankle injury in May that sidelined her for almost a month.
+It was the first time in her career she’d had to deal with a major injury, let alone two.

 |2012 London||Athletics||800m - Women||30|

 Notable International Results

 Olympic Games: 2016 4th - (800m); 2012 - 30th (800m) Pan American Games: 2015 - GOLD (800m) Commonwealth Games: 2014 - 8th (800m), 5th (4x400m relay) World Athletics Championships: 2017 - (800m); 2015 SILVER - (800m); 2013 - 23rd (800m)